 Sony is a veteran of the smartphone era.
-Its devices have been at the top of our best smartphone lists for years, but recently even we have been a tad disheartened at the company’s lack of design progression.
+Its devices have been at the top of our best smartphone lists for years but recently even we have been a tad disheartened at the company’s inability to attract consumers with its wares.

 It's a strange shortcoming, not least because Xperia phones can boast the latest processors and decent cameras, and the Xperia XZ3 was the first non-Google phone to run Android Pie out of the box.
 And yet, the company struggles to compete with its biggest rivals in the likes of Apple and Samsung.

 We've looked at everything from the humble Xperia L3 to the cutting-edge Xperia 1 flagship, with its 4K HDR display and triple 12-megapixel camera setup.
 Here is our ranking of the best Sony Xperia phones you can buy in 2019.

 Best Sony Xperia phone 2019